"Production Solves All Problems."

 Before I bought the property the building had been owned by the same family since it was built in the late 1940s.
 The entire street used to have many similar properties on it; all but this one had been torn down over the years.
 (Well, actually Twin Peaks down the street is actually two fourplexes like this one--combined into one big building--then wrapped in a commercial facade.
 So, technically, it is an original structure.)

-The 67 yr old woman who sold me the property had lived there with her family when she was a child.
+The 70 yr old woman who sold me the property had lived there with her family when she was a child; it had remained in her family ever since.
 Fortunately for me she had no interest in restoring the building.
-Getting on in years, she had been living off the rents & letting the property run down for the past few decades... the classic "slumlord" scenario.
+Getting on in years, she had been living off the rents & letting the property run down for the past few decades... (the classic "slumlord" scenario).

 This property is just off Kirby, between 59 & Richmond--making it one of the shortest commutes you will find to just about anywhere in the city.
 10-15 minutes from every university and college in town; 5 minutes from the Medical Center; walking distance to River Oaks, Greenway Plaza, movie theaters, shopping, and many great restaurants.
 (Japon & Miyako are both across the street... mmm... sushi!)
 (Haven, a new, mulit-million $$$, "green" / "farm to table" restaurant went in next door a couple of years ago.

-The property has six units total: four larger one bedrooms in the main building (two lofts and two flats) and two smaller one bedroom apartments over the garages.
+The property has six units total: four larger one bedrooms in the main building (two lofts and two flats) and two one bedroom apartments over the garage.

-The look is 50/50 vintage/modern--but definitely not "traditional", "contemporary", or cookie cutter in any way.
+The look inside is 50/50 "vintage/modern"--but definitely not "traditional", "contemporary", or any other easy / predictable style.
 I guarantee that you will not find ANY units at ANY property, in ANY price range that have the kinds of fixtures and finishes that I have in these units.
 I did not have a budget when I restored these units.
-I just did what I thought would look killer--and what would last a lifetime.
+I just did what needed to be done--and used materials and processes that would last a lifetime.
 Steel.
 Wood.
 Glass.
 Brick.
 Stone.
+Cement.
 The basic elements.

-The two lower units in the main building (#1 & #2) have stained concrete floors & large private patios in the front.
-The two upper units are all hardwoods with private decks off the back.
-Kitchens & baths are completely custom & high-end with all stainless steel appliances from Bosch (dishwashers), Siemens (dual fuel ranges), GE (microwaves fridges & washers & dryers) + natural stone counters, and built-in laundry.
-Very modern but with a shout out to the building's 1940s heritage.
+The two lower units in the main building (#1 & #2) have stained concrete floors & very large private patios in the front.
+The two upper units are all hardwood floors with nice private decks off the kitchen.
+The baths & kitchens are all completely custom & high-end with stainless steel appliances from Bosch (dishwashers), Siemens (dual fuel ranges), GE (microwaves fridges & washers & dryers) + natural stone counters, and built-in / under-counter laundry.
+Overall the look is very modern but with a shout out to the building's 1940s pedigree.

 - M&M Lighting - fixtures & fans